-- Engage with stranded guests over you social network channels, feeding them up to date information as it becomes available
+- Engage with your guests through your social network channels, feeding them up to date information as it becomes available.

 - Is your hotel immediately visible when stranded guests search for you by brand terms?